 Reporters should also consider the wider implications when deciding whether a breach must be reported.
 The breach is likely to be of material significance to The Pensions Regulator where the fact that a breach has occurred makes it more likely that further breaches will occur within the Fund or, if due to maladministration by a third party, further breaches will occur in other pension schemes.

-Appendix B - Traffic light framework for deciding whether or not to report
+Appendix B - Traffic light framework for deciding whether or not to report significance.

-The London Borough of Hounslow recommends those responsible for reporting to use the following traffic light framework when deciding whether to report to The Pensions Regulator.
+Those responsible for reporting breaches must use the following traffic light framework when deciding whether to report to The Pensions Regulator.